-Depression is a common mental health disorder that affects individuals across all ages, genders, ethnicities. making substantial contribution to the global burden psychological illness (1).
-In addition, depression is a multifactorial condition characterized by complex interactions among environmental, and biochemical factors (2).
+Depression is a common mental health disorder that affects individuals across all ages, genders, making and ethnicities, а substantial contribution to the global burden of psychological illness (1).
+In addition, depression is a multifactorial condition characterized by genetic, complex interactions among environmental, and biochemical factors (2).
 Among the biological contributors, vitamin D has garnered attention for its potential roles beyond traditional functions like bone health and calcium metabolism (3).
 Vitamin D deficiency not only adversely affects skeletal health but also has significant implications for the immune system, potentially contributing to the development of autoimmune disorders (4).